daegalus/csrd/content.en/03-rules/01-rules-of-the-game.md

 For GM intrusion on a defense roll, a roll of 1 might mean that the PC takes 2 additional points of damage from the attack, indicating that the opponent got in a lucky blow.

+> [!NOTE]
-(For complete details about GM intrusion and how to use it to best effect in the game, see the Running the Cypher System chapter.)
+> For complete details about GM intrusion and how to use it to best effect in the game, see the Running the Cypher System chapter.

 ### Minor Effect